koudounasalkis/Subgroup-Analysis-in-Speech-Models/README.md

 # Towards Comprehensive Subgroup Performance Analysis in Speech Models
-This repo contains the code for "Towards Comprehensive Subgroup Performance Analysis in Speech Models", submitted to the IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP) journal.
+This repo contains the code for "Towards Comprehensive Subgroup Performance Analysis in Speech Models," accepted at the IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP) journal.

 In this repository, you will find the code to replicate our experiments.

 We do not include the datasets ([FSC](https://fluent.ai/fluent-speech-commands-a-dataset-for-spoken-language-understanding-research/), [SLURP](https://github.com/pswietojanski/slurp), [IEMOCAP](https://sail.usc.edu/iemocap/), [LibriSpeech](https://www.openslr.org/12)) used in the paper as they are publicly available and downloadable from the official sites (except for [IEMOCAP](https://sail.usc.edu/iemocap/), for which a request must be made).

 ## Get Started
 Our code was tested on Python 3.10.8.
-To make it work, you will need a working environment with the libraries listed in `requirements.txt`.
+To make it work, you will need a working environment with the libraries listed in `requirements.txt.`

 ## Running the Experiments
-To reproduce the paper's experiments, use the `divexplorer_analysis_{name_dataset}.ipynb` notebook, which leverages the files already computed in `data_precomputed/{name_dataset}`.
+To reproduce the paper's experiments, use the `divexplorer_analysis_{name_dataset}.ipynb` notebook, which leverages the files already computed in `data_precomputed/{name_dataset}.`

 ## Our Methodology

-In this work we study the presence of bias in spoken language understanding (SLU) model performance on data subgroups.
+In this work, we study the presence of bias in spoken language understanding (SLU) model performance on data subgroups.
 We automatically identify those combinations of metadata values yielding maximal:
 - **Intra-model performance gap**, i.e., a significant difference in performance between the overall dataset and the data subgroup.
 We quantify it by means of an established
 *divergence* metric, or